Import SSL Certificates

 Procedure: Import Certificates on a New Uyuni Server

-1. Deploy the Uyuni Server according to the instructions in Deploy Uyuni 2024.10 Server.
+1. Deploy the Uyuni Server according to the instructions in Uyuni 2024.12 Server Deployment on SLE Micro.
 Make sure to pass the correct files as parameters to mgradm install podman.
 The parameters are:

 3rd Party SSL Certificate Flags: